National Scorecard on Compassion

 Through support from the Arthur Vining Davis Foundations, the Schwartz Center released initial results from a national poll of clinicians and patients on the state of compassionate care delivery.
 As a follow-up to the original national survey that was conducted in 2010, the new data suggests that the healthcare system has been making some progress in moving towards more-patient centered care, but still faces critical challenges, especially from the perspective of physicians and nurses.

 Making Compassionate Healthcare a National Priority

 Clinician burnout has reached epidemic levels, threatening a strong caregiver-patient relationship defined by trust, mutual respect and compassion.
-In a Health Affairs Blog post, we call on stakeholders to prioritize solutions that enable the kind of care that both clinicians and patients desire and deserve.
+In partnership with Seattle Children’s Hospital, we’ve developed a video representing the faces and spirit behind workforce well-being.
+In our Health Affairs Blog post, we call on stakeholders to prioritize solutions that enable the kind of care that both clinicians and patients desire and deserve.

 Thank you for making the inaugural Compassion in Action Healthcare Conference a resounding success!
 View some plenary keynote discussions on our facebook page.
 Make sure you are on our mailing list to receive updates on tools and highlights of programs, strategies and insights from Compassion in Action!

 Compassion in Practice